delapuente/gitincouples/alice.md

 $ git remote update bob
 ```

-Now you need to create a branch tracking `avoiding-repetition`in bob origin.
+Now you need to create a branch tracking `avoiding-repetition`in `bob` remote.
 You create a branch typing:

 ```bash
 $ git branch --track avoiding-repetition bob/avoiding-repetition